Teams, tales and tips – a guide to the local game

 Rugby mecca Cardiff has been staging major soccer fixtures since the turn of this century.
 Venue for the 2017 Champions League Final between Real Madrid and Juventus, the Welsh capital is the ideal setting for the big occasion.

-Few other European cities feature a magnificent 74,500-capacity national arena – the Millennium Stadium, rebranded the Principality Stadium in 2016 – right in town, surrounded by decent hotels and busy pubs, a short walk from the train station.
+Few other European cities feature a magnificent 74,500-capacity national arena, the Principality Stadium right in town, surrounded by decent hotels and busy pubs, a short walk from the train station.

-With their new home opened in 2009, after a century at ‘The Bearpit’ of nearby Ninian Park, and a new academy being built at Llanrumney north-east of town, the club remains in Tan’s capricious hands.
+With their new home opened in 2009, after a century at ‘The Bearpit’ of nearby Ninian Park, and a new £8 million academy unveiled at Llanrumney north-east of town in 2023, the club has a solid infrastructure but poor league form and transfer embargos point to shakier financial foundations.

 Top-level football had not been missing from the Welsh capital, though.
 The opening of the Millennium Stadium in 1999, the national arena for both codes, coincided with the rebuilding of Wembley.
 Major finals were hosted here during the long-winded process of Wembley’s reconstruction.